seanbaxter/circle/comprehension/comprehension.md

 }
 ```

 Why query `size` on each slice rather than using a `begin != end` predicate like ranged _for-statetment_?
-We to generate fast code, and computing an expansion count lets us get away with evaluating just a single predicate expression to enter each loop step, no matter how complex the expression.
-This code is precise, but verbose.
-Circle's generate this code for you from compact dynamic pack syntax.
+We want to generate fast code, and computing an expansion count lets us get away with evaluating just a single predicate expression to enter each loop step, no matter how complex the expression.
+This code is performant but verbose.
+Circle generate this code for you from a concise dynamic pack syntax.

 ### a.
 Slice expressions